 Whilst the recruitment process using takes 6-9 months, you can determine how quickly or slowly you want this process to go and if you want to pause the recruitment process at any time.
 The most important thing is being transparent with your foster care agency about what is happening in your life.
 At the end of the day, you need to be able to look after yourself first, to be able to best look after a child.

 5. The goal of foster care is to reunite the child with their family as soon as it is safe to do so

-Foster care involves providing a child with a safe, stable and loving environment while their own family are unable to care for them.
+Foster care involves providing a child with a safe, stable and loving environment while they cannot live with their family.
 The aim is, where possible, to return the child to their parents or family when it is safe and appropriate to do so.
 Foster carers play an important role in helping children retain a positive connection to their birth family while in foster care.